Crudité Platter with Healthy Snacks

 Prepare the Vegetables

-• In a food processor or high speed blender, pulse everything until blended together (don’t overblend.. it should still have a bit of texture to it).
+• Using a food processor or high speed blender, pulse everything until combined.
+Do not over blend - it should still have a bit of texture to it.

 Make the Hummus

 • Soak the sunflower seeds in warm water for 30 minutes, then drain.
-Using a high speed blender or food processor, blend all the ingredients together until smooth.
+Using a high speed blender or food processor, combine ingredients together until smooth.

-Thin it by adding extra olive oil, if needed, until it reaches the desired consistency.
+For a thinner consistency, add extra olive oil, 1 teaspoon at a time, until it reaches the desired consistency.
 It should be creamy and spreadable, but not too thick.

 Nutrition